-We appreciate you’re busy but here are two things that will make the biggest difference to your child’s progress.
-Every night:
+We appreciate you’re busy but these two things that will make a huge difference to your child’s progress.

-1. Read a bedtime story to your child.
+1. Read a bedtime story to your child each night.

-Your child will bring home lovely books from their class story corner.
-Read these stories to your child – don’t ask them to read the story themselves as this is beyond their current reading stage.
+Your child may bring home picture books from their classroom.
+Read these stories to your child – don’t ask them to read the story themselves as this is beyond their reading stage.
 There is some really good advice about how to make bedtime storytime fun on www.ruthmiskin.com/ parents

-2. Listen to your child read the storybook we send home.
+2. Listen to your child read the storybook we send home daily.

-Your child will bring home a Read Write Inc. Storybook they have just finished reading in their group.
-They will be able to read this book confidently because they have already read it two or three times.
+Your child will bring home a Read Write Inc. storybook they have just finished reading in their group.
+They will already be able to read this book because they have already read it in school.
 Please do not say “This book is too easy!”
 Praise your child for how well they read it – celebrate what a great reader they are.
+Re-reading stories develops their fluency on every reading.
 They’ll sometimes bring home previous stories they have read too or a non-fiction book at the stage they are reading.
-Re-reading stories develops their fluency on every reading.
 There’s more good advice on how to listen to your child read on www.ruthmiskin.com/parents